-Evaluation: There will be one homework assignment for each of the 6 topics described below.
-40% of your grade will be based on the best 5 of the 6 homework assignments.
-An additional 20% of your grade will be based on the in-class mid-term exam, on Wednesday October 18.
-The remaining 40% of your grade will be based on your final exam, tentatively scheduled for Friday, December 15, 2-5 p.m.
+Evaluation: There will be one homework assignment for each of the 5 topics described below.
+40% of your grade will be based on these homework assignments.
+An additional 20% of your grade will be based on the in-class mid-term exam, on Wednesday March 6.
+The remaining 40% of your grade will be based on your final exam.